nanos-world/docs/scripting/global-variables/Events.rst

     -- calls a local Event in all Local Packages Events:Call("MyEvent", {"hello nanos world!"})

-    -- calls a remote Event in all Remote Packages Events:CallRemote("MyEvent", {"hello nanos world!"})
+    -- calls a remote Event in all Server Packages Events:CallRemote("MyEvent", {"hello nanos world!"})